Home About Us Treatment School Research Career Contact

 Our Staff – Child Care Team

-The Residential Department consists of nine treatment residences with a capacity of seventy-two beds.
-Full-time positions include: Child and Youth Workers, Case Managers, Program Supervisors and a Director of Residential Services.
+The Residential Department consists of nine treatment residences with a capacity of seventy-three beds.
+Full-time positions include: Child care Therapists, Including Family Based Care, Case Managers, Program Supervisors and a Director of Residential Services.
 The residential department works closely with the clinical and educational departments within Bayfield to assist residents in overcoming difficulties of an emotional, social, behavioural, and/or intellectual nature.
-This alignment of the resident's clinical, educational, and residential programming is unique to Bayfield and is key to preparing him or her for a timely move to less intrusive placements.
-Process-oriented therapy/skill groups are co-led by the program Clinical Coordinator, Program Supervisor and/or program staff.
+This alignment of the child's clinical, educational, and residential programming is unique to Bayfield and is key to preparing him or her for a timely move to less intrusive placements.
+Process-oriented therapy/skill groups are co-led by the program Clinical Therapist, Program Supervisor and/or program staff.
 The therapeutic group process allows for an in-depth examination of the core issues that contribute to maladaptive behaviour.
 Staff facilitate weekly group sessions that enhance the children's and youth's emotional skill set.
 These include but are not limited to social skills, anger management, conflict resolution, healthy relationships, substance abuse education, relaxation/stress reduction exercises, life skills, and creative activities.

 As the leader of a professional working team, the Program Supervisor ensures the safety and security of residents and staff in order to maintain a positive residential environment.
-The Program Supervisor is responsible for the supervision of the full and part-time Child and Youth Workers and Case Managers assigned to the residence and provides these staff with evaluation and feedback on their performance.
-The Program Supervisor works in cooperation with a Clinical Coordinator and Educational Representative to develop residential programming and individual treatment plans designed to support the resident's clinical and educational needs.
+The Program Supervisor is responsible for the supervision of the full and part-time Child Care Therapist assigned to the residence and provides these staff with evaluation and feedback on their performance.
+The Program Supervisor works in cooperation with a Clinical Therapist, Case Manager and Educational Representative to develop residential programming and individual treatment plans designed to support the resident's clinical and educational needs.
 Program Supervisors report to the Director of Residential Services.

 The Director of Residential Services directs, manages, and oversees the activities and operations of Bayfield's residential services, including the licensing, monitoring, and evaluation of the residential programs to ensure a high quality of care.